This post may contain affiliate links. Please read our disclosure policy.

 Servings: 1 serving

-This single serving strawberry icebox cake is made with layers of graham crackers, a creamy whipped filling, and fresh strawberries.
-It’s an easy, no-bake dessert that’s light, refreshing, and perfect for one.
+A strawberry icebox cake for one made with layers of graham crackers, a cream cheese filling, and fresh strawberries.
+No baking required.

 Watch How To Make This